Fox Corporation

-Fox Corporation (commonly referred to as Fox Corp or simply Fox) is an American multinational mass media company headquartered at 1211 Avenue of the Americas in Midtown Manhattan and incorporated in Reno, Nevada, with offices also in Burbank, California.
+Fox Corporation, commonly known as Fox Corp or Fox, is an American multinational mass media company headquartered at 1211 Avenue of the Americas in Midtown Manhattan with offices also in Burbank, California.
 Named after William Fox and incorporated in Delaware, it was formed as a spin-off of 21st Century Fox's television broadcasting, news, and sports assets on March 19, 2019.
-21CF went defunct the next day.
-The company is controlled by Lachlan Murdoch through a family trust with 36% voting shares.
-Rupert Murdoch is chairman emeritus, while his son Lachlan Murdoch is chairman and CEO.
+21CF's remaining assets were acquired the next day by The Walt Disney Company.
+Fox Corp is controlled by Lachlan Murdoch through a family trust with 36% voting shares.
+Lachlan Murdoch's father Rupert Murdoch is chairman emeritus, while Lachlan is chairman and CEO.

 Fox Corp deals primarily in the television broadcast, news, and sports broadcasting industries.
-Its assets include Fox Broadcasting Company, Fox Television Stations, Fox News, Fox Business, Fox Sports, Tubi, Fox One and others.
+Its assets include Fox Broadcasting Company, Fox Television Stations, Fox News, Fox Business, Fox Sports, Tubi, Fox One, and others.
 Murdoch's newspaper interests and other media assets are held by News Corp, which is also under his control and was split from News Corporation in 2013, alongside 21CF.
-On September 21, 2023, Rupert Murdoch announced that he was retiring as the chairman of Fox Corp, effective November 2023.
+On September 21, 2023, Rupert Murdoch announced that he was retiring as the chairman of Fox Corp in November that year.